 school and how the

-to oversee the fiscal and student performance of the charter school and to comply with
+oversee the fiscal and student performance of the charter school and to comply with the

-board of directors under subdivision 6.
-The commissioner must approve or disapprove
+of directors under subdivision 6.
+The commissioner must approve or disapprove the

 90 60 business

-receipt of the affidavit.
-If the commissioner disapproves the affidavit, the commissioner
+days of receipt of the affidavit.
+If the commissioner disapproves the affidavit, the

-5.5shall notify the authorizer of the deficiencies in the affidavit and the authorizer then has 20
+5.2commissioner shall notify the authorizer of the deficiencies in the affidavit.
+The authorizer

-5.6business days to address the deficiencies.
-If the authorizer does not address deficiencies to
+5.3then has 20 business days to address the deficiencies.
+If the authorizer does not address

 a sponsor an authorizer